 Below are the broccoli micro-greens that I finally learned how to sprout in under 3 days!

 These seeds are a variety of pumpkins, cucumbers, and the brown seeds are fennel.
 These seeds are from last year and older to test my germination rates, so I can plan what seeds to buy and use up seeds that are still good.
 Those teeny seeds are Mexican Gerkins.
 They are really cute little snacking cucumber fruits.
-Click here to see how my germination tests turned out.

 Some of my garden plants are in containers.
 This is ginger, that I started from some beautiful organic ginger I bought at Greenstar, my coop.
 It's not seed stock, so I'm attempting to grow it anyway, and see if I can produce seed stock after harvesting and replanting the best shoots.
 I'm no botanist, so this is just a fun and tasty experiment.
-While the world changes, I find great joy in growing food in the middle of Winter.
+I find great joy in growing food in the middle of Winter.

 On the left are the micro greens.
 There's broccoli, cauliflower, cabbage, carrots (you eat the tiny greens and they taste like carrots!), onions, cilantro, basil, oregano, and lettuce in the tray up on the shelf.

+After germination, I moved the micro greens upstairs to a sunny window location.
 These are ready to be clipped and sprinkled on a salad or blended up in Andy's morning green drink.

 Click here to see how my tests progressed